la2050/archive/_organizations/heart-of-los-angeles-hola.md

-   - HOLAâ€™s Visual Arts students attended 19 field trips to museums, art institutions, art studios and more.
+   - HOLA’s Visual Arts students attended 19 field trips to museums, art institutions, art studios and more.
 HOLA also welcomed a diverse group of more than 36 visiting artists to its campus.